CivicActions/accessibility/pages/open.md

 ---

 ## We work in the open
 CivicActions Accessibility is an open, agile project and community.
 We work iteratively, in public.
 Making the digital world accessible by default is a wicked problem, where the only way we will be able to keep up with the rate of change is if we collaborate together.
+See lists of our open source [resources](/accessibility/handbook/resources), [tools](/accessibility/handbook/tools) and [design systems](/accessibility/handbook/design).

 ## Our work
 * [Project board](https://github.com/CivicActions/accessibility/projects/1)